Spirit of Japan (Extrait de Parfum) by Elixir Attar

 SeejungfrauSeejungfrau 2 years ago

-I would like to take part in the Kōdō 香道 ceremony.
+I enjoy participating in the Kōdō 香道 ceremony.

 Translated · Show originalShow translation